engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 Where r, g, and b represents the red, green, and blue components with values between 0 and f.

 The 3-digit hex code can only be used when both the values (RR, GG, and BB) are the same for each components.
-So, if we have #ff00cc, it can be written like this: #f0c.
+So, if we have `#ff00cc`, it can be written like this: `#f0c`.

-Here is an example:

 Example